Grigory Kravchenko: World War II

 Upon the German invasion of the Soviet Union he was placed in command of the 11th Mixed Aviation Division.
 By November he was promoted to commander of the 3rd Air Force Army.
 In spring 1942 he served as commander of the 8th Strike Group.
 From then until his death he was in command of the 215th Fighter Aviation Division.
 Despite his high rank he actively participated in the battles for Smolensk, Bryansk, Orel, and Leningrad.
 Vasily Yemelyanko recalled an incident when Kravchenko was in charge of the 11th Division in which he took off in an obsolete fighter and engaged a group of Messerschmitts.
 On 23 February 1943 he was killed in action after a mission on a La-5 near Leningrad.
 He had entered the dogfight by having been lured by a single Bf 110 attacking Soviet troops on the ground, while a group of fighters hid behind the clouds near it; when he pursued the Bf 110, the other fighters attacked and shot him down.
 After bailing out of his stricken plane his parachute failed to open; he survived the landing and was rescued by Soviet troops on the ground, but was unconscious and died just an hour and a half later.
-His ashes were interned in the Kremlin Wall.
+His ashes were interred in the Kremlin Wall.